 He is also a fan of trying anything in the audio industry, and you will find all kinds of weird tweaks in his listening room.
 “It doesn’t matter if you can’t explain it, as long as you can hear it.”

-He enjoys sharing his music passion with his wife and 2 children.
+He enjoys sharing his music passion with his wife and two children.
 Each of whom has their own music collection.
 When not listening to music, Mohammed works as a general manager at a very large software company working on user experience design.

 Read more about Mohammed’s system here.